codemagic-ci-cd/codemagic-docs/content/partials/modifying-access.md

 Navigate to **App settings > Repository settings** to update repository access settings, change the app name or icon in Codemagic, archive or delete the app.

-Note that if the app is part of a team, only team owners can update repository access settings or delete the app.
+Note that if the app is part of a team, only team admins can update repository access settings or delete the app.

 ## Updating access to the repository